wagnerstechtalk/ExternalApplication_SDK/readme.md

 Clone the git repository or download the zip file directly from the github page.
 To clone the repository, follow the steps below.
 	- Open the command prompt on your computer
-	- Copy the command `git clone https://github.com/your_github_username/your_repository_name.git` and paste it into the command prompt, then press enter
+	- Copy the command `git clone https://github.com/wagnerstechtalk/ExternalApplication_SDK.git` and paste it into the command prompt, then press enter
-	- Enter this command to your command prompt `cd your_repository_name` to change directory into the cloned repository.
+	- Enter this command to your command prompt `cd ExternalApplication_SDK` to change directory into the cloned repository.

 2. **Build the snake game**
 You can build the snake game with the provided tools.